 6.15.3.
 Pointers To Functions: Callback Functions

-Programmers can find the address of any named component in a C++ program and save the address in a pointer.
-They typically use pointers to functions when it is necessary to pass one function as an argument to another function.
-Function pointers implement a programming feature named callback functions.
-To help clarify the following discussion, we'll call the passed function the callback function or simply the callback, and we'll call the function that receives the callback the outer function.
+Programmers can find the address of any named component in a C++ program, including functions, and save the address in a pointer variable.
+This section demonstrates function pointers with a programming technique called callback functions.
+In this context, programs pass one function as an argument to another, suggesting that the technique involves three functions: the function passing the function pointer, the function receiving the pointer, and the function referenced by the pointer.
+To clarify the following discussion, we'll call the passing or sending function the client, the passed or referenced function the callback function or simply the callback, and the receiving function the server.

+In the context of callback functions, the server function is responsible for defining the pointer variable parameter.
+In this example, the atexit library function fulfills this task, making it surprisingly easy to use.
 The atexit function allows programmers to register at least 32 asynchronous callback functions (some implementations allow more).
-The program runs the callbacks when the program ends (either by calling the exit function or by returning from main).
+The program runs the callbacks when the program terminates, either by calling the exit function or by returning from main.
 The program calls the functions in the reverse order of their registration - the first function registered is the last function called.
 One possible use for atexit is to register one or more "clean up" functions.
-For example, the program may create some temporary files that it should remove as a part of its termination.
+For example, the program may create some temporary files that it should remove as part of its termination.

 void func()